 The SREPublisher and SREConsumer services allow for direct exchange of student records between trading partners or the indirect exchange between trading partners and a brokerage.
 The SREPublisher service represents a trading partner that can furnish student records.
 Its PublishStudentRecordExchange method is called to request the records for a given student and sending agency.
 The SREConsumer service represents a trading partner that can consume student records.
 Its ConsumeStudentRecordExchange method is called to “push” student records to the trading partner.
 It is worth repeating here that trading partners do not always represent LEAs, nor do they always represent the ultimate source or destination of data.
 A state department of education, for example, might act as a trading partner to furnish student records from a data warehouse.
 In this scenario the SEA might implement both the SREPublisher and SREConsumer services (in addition to LEAs implementing these services as well).

 The SREBrokerage service allows for brokered exchanges between trading partners that do not know of one another.
 Its GetStudentRecordExchange method is called to request that records be retrieved for a given student and sending agency.
-Its PublishStudentRecordExchange method is called to request that records be delivered to a receiving agency [TBD].
 Depending on the business rules and capabilities of the overall student record exchange system, a transaction with a brokerage can move data from a sending agency to a receiving agency either at the request of the sender or at the request of the receiver.
 Initiating a request from the receiving agency is by far the most common scenario.

-Figure .
+Figure 2.
 SRE Transaction Services